xTkAx/Your-Steam-Library-Infomercial/README.md

 # Your-Steam-Library-Infomercial
 Rediscover your Steam Library!

+Download "Your Steam Library Infomercial.ps1" and run it.

 PURPOSE

         Provide Steam Users with an Infomercial or demo-mode to help them explore their Steam Library.